 (1) Begin all elapsed times when water is initially introduced into the mixer.
-Ensure that the initial slump does not exceed 10 inches.

 (2) The slump loss test is performed at a temperature consistent with the highest ambient and concrete temperatures expected during actual concrete placement.
-This test may be used for lower ambient temperature placements without any admixture adjustments.
+This test may be used for lower temperature placements without any admixture adjustments.

-(3) Ensure that the mix is at least 3 cubic yards and is mixed in a truck mixer with a valid mixer identification card.
+(3) Ensure that the mix is at least 3 cubic yards and is mixed in a truck mixer.